evildmp/vurt/articles/three-truths.rst

 How we feel about it on our side of the table
 ---------------------------------------------

 When I speak of an organisation's wants, desires and intentions above, that's metaphorical.
-I don't think that organisations really want or desire, but it's a way of highlighting the interests at work, that have real effects.
+I don't really think that organisations want or desire, but it's a way of highlighting the interests at work, that have real effects in an organisation's behaviour.

-Unlike the organisations they work for though, individuals can have feelings as well as interests.
+Unlike the organisations they work for though, *individuals* can have feelings as well as interests.

 When I open a candidate's first application, I have my fingers crossed for them; all I want to see are things that will allow me to move them forward.
 Before an interview, an interviewer send up a silent prayer: *let this be the one*.
 It's a thrill to be able to interview or advance a good candidate.
 At Canonical, when I inform colleagues on the interviewing team that a candidate has moved to the next stage, they are delighted.
 By the time a candidate has cleared the final hurdle, there is jubilation.
 We have won the hiring game, together.